PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Feature Adaptation for Anomaly Detection

 Where $c$ is a constant vector, typically the average of $\psi_0(x)$ on the training set.
 However, the authors were concerned of the trivial solution $\psi = c$, and suggested architectural restrictions to mitigate it, most importantly removing the biases from all layers.
 We empirically show that the effect of adaptation of the features in DeepSVDD does not outperform simple feature whitening (see Sec.~\ref{adapt_anl}).

-\textbf{Joint optimization (JO):} \cite{perera2019learning} proposed to use a deep feature extractor trained for object classification on the ImageNet dataset.
-Due to fear of "learning a trivial solution due to the absence of a penalty for miss-classification", the method do not adapt by finetuning on the compactness loss only.
+\textbf{Joint optimization (JO):} Perera et al. \cite{perera2019learning} proposed to use a deep feature extractor trained for object classification on the ImageNet dataset.
+Due to fear of "learning a trivial solution in the absence of a penalty for miss-classification", the method does not adapt by finetuning on the compactness loss only.
 Instead, they relaxed the task setting, by assuming that a number ($\sim50k$) of labelled original ImageNet images, ${\cal{D}}_{pretrain}$, are still available at adaptation time.
-They proposed to train the features $\psi$ under the compactness loss jointly with the original ImageNet classification linear layer $W$ and its classification loss, here the CE loss with the true label $\ell_{pretrain}(p,y) = -\log(p_{y})$:
+They proposed to train the features $\psi$ under the compactness loss jointly with the original ImageNet classification linear layer $W$ and its classification loss, here the CE loss with the true label $\ell_{pretrain}(p,y) = -\log(p_{y})$, and SMax indicates Softmax:

 Where $W$ is the final linear classification layer and $\alpha$ is a hyper-parameter weighting the two losses.
 We note that the method has two main weaknesses: i) it requires retaining a significant number of the original training images which can be storage intensive ii) jointly training the two tasks may reduce the anomaly detection task accuracy, which is the only task of interest in this context.
-Our proposed method, PANDA, is able to sidestep these issues.